Miracle at St. Andrews

 Miracle at St. Andrews is the third in the series of "Miracle at" golf novels by James Patterson and Peter de Jonge.

 Plot

-Travis McKinley spent four years as a professional golfer later in life and then he no longer was good enough to compete.
-He then took his family on a trip to England and then Scotland.
-While in Scotland he met a Scottish native he met at a golf course in the United States earlier.
-This man had helped him then improve his golf game and in Scotland his coaching helped Travis win a tournament.
-This was a dream come true for Travis and his family.
-But this is nothing compared to the chance Travis gets to play some of golfing's greats in a tournament at the place where golfing began, at St. Andrews.
+Travis McKinley spends four years as a professional golfer later in life, and then he is no longer good enough to compete.
+He takes his family on a trip to England and then Scotland.
+In Scotland he meets a Scottish native he had met earlier at a golf course in the United States.
+This man had helped him improve his golf game, and in Scotland, his coaching helps Travis win a tournament.
+This is a dream come true for Travis and his family.
+This is nothing compared to the chance Travis gets to play some of golfing's greats in a tournament at the place where golfing began, at St. Andrews.

 Reviews

-book reporter reviewed this book, although the review never told whether it liked the book or not.
+Book reporter reviewed this book, although the reviewer never stated whether they liked the book or not.

 The House Next Door did not immediately make The New York Times best sellers list.
-No other online reviews were located.